-On Harbor’s Edge is the first story in a series with generationally layered plots from 1912 to the present, against the backdrop of Maine coast imagery author Susan Conley describes as “so rich it is its own character.”
+On Harbor’s Edge is the first story in a series of generationally layered tales from 1912 to the present, against the backdrop of Maine coast imagery author Susan Conley describes as “so rich it is its own character.”
 While the Popplestone Isle harbor story is fictional, some of the hurdles Mildred May Gale faces in 1912 still challenge islanders today.

 We set out, sun high overhead, hampered by the dory weighted with trunks.
 A few more distant “Byes!” and “Good lucks!” and the crowd headed off to enjoy my wedding cake and to talk about us.